hyrise/hyrise/CONTRIBUTING.md

 * Check if the PR sufficiently adds tests both for happy and unhappy cases.
 * Do not shy away from requesting changes on surrounding code that was not modified in the PR.
 Remember that after a PR, the code base should be better than before.
-* Verify the CI results, including the change in procentual coverage, and check if the compile time or query performance have been negatively affected.
+* Verify the CI results, including how the reported coverage changed, and check if the compile time or query performance have been negatively affected.
 For this, the author should have posted the results of benchmark_all.sh into the PR description.